Iretha/design-patterns/src/com/smdev/gof/README.md

 * If you need to centralize the communication between components

 I.e when a change in one component, leads to changes/ updates in other components.

+### Memento
+* If you need to restore previous state of an object

+I.e you have a version control system that should be capable of restoring the version to some specific commit